Boaz Levy: Awards and honors

-In January 2024, Aviation Week listed Levy among the Key Figures in the Global Defense Sector for 2024.
-That same year, he was chosen to light the Defender’s Torch during Israel’s 76th Independence Day celebrations.
+In January 2024, Aviation Week listed Levy among the key figures in the global defense sector for 2024.
+In the same year, he was selected to light the Defender's Torch during Israel's 76th Independence Day ceremony.

+In September 2024, Levy was awarded an honorary degree from the Holon Institute of Technology (HIT) for his contribution to the field of security.